-Comparing the estimates between the two subsample periods before and after 1990, declines in the pass-through coefficients are observed for overall import prices, both including and excluding primary commodities, for both the short and long term.
-The pass-through coefficient declines much more in the long term than in the short term, and overall than overall, excluding primary commodities.
-Among product categories, metals and related products, chemicals and related products, and electrical machinery and equipment exhibit large declines in short-term estimates.
-In addition to the above three, more product categories, such as general machinery and equipment and transportation equipment, show declines in long-term estimates.
+Comparing the estimates between the two sub-sample periods before and after 1990, the declines in pass-through coefficients are observed for overall import prices, both including and excluding primary commodities, for both the short and long term.
+The pass-through coefficient declines much more in the long-term than in the short-term, and overall than overall excluding primary commodities.13 Among product categories, metals, chemicals, and electronic machinery exhibit large declines in short-term estimates.
+In addition to the above three, more product categories, such as general machinery and transportation machinery, show decline in long-term estimates.

 It should be noted, however, that the estimates for overall import prices including primary commodity prices are not necessarily precise for the 1980s, as both foreign exchange rates and primary commodity prices, including crude oil prices, show tremendous fluctuations.
 Although in theory the estimates for the long-term pass-through stay between zero and one, our estimate for overall import prices for the 1980s is far higher than one.
-In addition, its standard error is larger than overall, excluding primary commodities for the 1980s and overall, including primary commodities for the 1990s.
+In addition, its standard error is larger than the overall excluding primary commodities for the 1980s and the overall including primary commodities for the 1980s.14

 As a reason for the low precision of the estimates for import prices including primary commodities, it is pointed out that the specification of equation (1) does not fully incorporate the effects of changes in exporter countries' costs.
-In particular, it is likely that our estimates are relatively sensitive to the large fluctuations of exchange rates and commodity prices, including crude oil, in the 1980s, due to the limitation in the specification.
+In particular, it is likely that our estimates are relatively sensitive to the large fluctuations of foreign exchange rates and commodity prices, including crude oil, in the 1980s, due to the limitation in the specification.
 The point estimates in Campa and Goldberg (2002) also exceed one, suggesting that a similar problem affects their estimates of the pass-through.

-13. The decline in the long-term pass-through after the 1980s is larger than that in the short-term pass-through.
-This is because partial adjustment parameter $\beta$ declines, suggesting that import prices have become less sticky recently than they were in the 1980s.
+13 The decline in the long-term pass-through after the 1980s is larger than that in the short-term passthrough.
+This is because partial adjustment parameter β declines, suggesting that import prices have become less sticky recently than they are in the 1980s.

-14. In fact, the estimate of the long-term exchange rate pass-through to overall import prices is 1.28.
-Even though it is far larger than one, it cannot be said that it differs from one in a statistically significant sense because of the large standard error.
+14 In fact, the estimate of the long-term exchange rate pass-through to overall import prices exhibits 1.24.
+Even though it is far larger than one, it cannot be said that it differs from one in a statistically significant sense because of large standard errors.

-Based on the consideration above, it is deemed difficult to quantitatively examine which factor has more dominant effects on the decline in the pass-through to overall import prices in the 1990s: the decline in the import share of primary commodities or the decline in the pass-through for each product category.
-It is undeniable in a qualitative sense that the decline in the import share of primary commodities reduces the pass-through to import prices including primary commodities.
-15 At the same time, it is difficult to estimate the pass-through coefficients with the precision necessary to make a qualitative evaluation.
+Based on the consideration above, it is deemed difficult to quantitatively examine which factor has more dominant effects on the decline in the pass-through to overall import prices in the 1990s: the decline in the import share of primary commodities or the decline in pass-through for each product categories.
+It is undeniable in a qualitative sense that the decline in the import share of primary commodities reduces the pass-through to import prices including primary commodities.15 At the same time, it is difficult to estimate the pass-through coefficients with the precision necessary to make a qualitative evaluation.

 We then focus our attention on import prices excluding primary commodities to examine the factors behind the decline in the pass-through in a rigorous manner.
-More precisely, we decompose the decline in the pass-through to overall import prices excluding primary commodities into the contributions of changes in the import share and those in the pass-through to each product category.
-Given that the pass-through to overall import prices roughly corresponds to the weighted average of the pass-through to each category of products, $\bar{\gamma}t$ , we can express the changes in the pass-through from period 0 to period t below:16 where $w_t^i$ represents import share of product i at period t.
+More precisely, we decompose the decline in the pass-through to overall import prices excluding primary commodities into the contributions of changes in the import share and those in pass-through to each product category.
+Given that the pass-through to overall import prices roughly corresponds to the weighted average of the pass-through to each category of products, $\bar{\gamma}t$, we can express the changes in the pass-through from period 0 to period t below:16 where w_t^i represents import share of product i at period t.